Cystic fibrosis is caused by inherited genetic variants that cause thick, sticky secretions to clog the lungs and other organs.

 In addition to insulin, management includes nutrition counseling, a diabetes self-management program, and monitoring for eye and kidney complications.
 People also need special nutrition counseling because standard dietary recommendations for people with only diabetes or only cystic fibrosis are not adequate.

-At times, surgery may be needed to treat a collapsed lung, chronic sinus infection, severe chronic infection restricted to one area of the lung, bleeding from blood vessels in the esophagus, gallbladder disease, or obstruction of the intestine.
+At times, surgery may be needed to treat a collapsed lung, chronic sinus infections, severe chronic infection restricted to one area of the lung, bleeding from blood vessels in the esophagus, gallbladder disease, or obstruction of the intestine.
 Massive or recurring bleeding in the lung can be treated by a procedure called embolization, which blocks off the bleeding artery.

 People who have heart failure are given drugs (diuretics) to reduce the amount of fluid they retain.
 Diuretics help by increasing the amount of water the kidneys can get rid of from the body.
 People should also limit their intake of table salt and salty foods.